Stefano Buono: Advanced Accelerator Applications, Elysia Capital, Planet Smart City, LIFTT

-In 2002, Stefano Buono founded Advanced Accelerator Applications (NASDAQ: AAAP), a radiopharmaceutical company that develops, produces and commercializes molecular nuclear medicine, diagnostic and therapeutic products.
-Today AAA trades on the Nasdaq Global Select Market under the ticker “AAAP.”
+In 2002, Buono founded Advanced Accelerator Applications (NASDAQ: AAAP), a radiopharmaceutical company that develops, produces and commercializes molecular nuclear medicine, diagnostic and therapeutic products.
+AAA traded on the Nasdaq Global Select Market under the ticker “AAAP.”
 The first day of trading was 11 November 2015.
+On January 22, 2018, Novartis AG acquired AAA.

-Besides being a key founder of Advanced Accelerator Applications, Stefano Buono is CEO of the company and member of its board of directors.
+Besides being a founder of Advanced Accelerator Applications, Buono has been its CEO and a member of its board of directors until January 2018.